A Vibrant Family Home

 Bedroom | Double bed with a dark patterned wallpaper on the wall | Vibrant Family Home

-New life for a dead spaces
+New life for dead spaces

 Guest rooms ought to offer additional functionality beyond the occasional accommodation.